St Lawrence Church, Lechlade

 The Anglican St Lawrence Church, dedicated to St. Lawrence of Rome, is the Church of England parish church of Lechlade in Gloucestershire, England.
 The church building is Grade I listed and is described with admiration in Simon Jenkins's England's Thousand Best Churches.

 The current church was built on the site of an earlier one and was completed in 1476.
 The roof and parts of the structure were replaced following a fire in the early 16th century.
 Various refurbishments have been undertaken since, including the installation of a gallery in 1740.
 Percy Bysshe Shelley composed a poem after visiting the churchyard in 1815.

 The church is notable for its eight-sided spire above the tower.
 The internal fixtures and fittings include a brass chandelier, 13th-century piscina and carvings including the figure of the martyrdom of St Agatha.

 History

 A church is known inferentially to have existed in Lechlade since at least 1210 when a fair was granted on St. Lawrence's day.
+It is known that this Church was one of the few in England that had the privilege of Sanctuary.

-The present wool church replaced an earlier structure in 1476, funded by the dissolution of Lechlade Priory and local townspeople.
-The dedication of the church was originally to St Mary but changed in 1510 by Katherine of Aragon.
+The present wool church replaced an earlier structure in 1476.
+This was funded by local townspeople and the dissolution of the Lechlade Priory, which was dissolved due to a lack of funds and which also provided building materials to the new church.
+The dedication of the church was originally to St Mary but changed in 1510 by Katherine of Aragon, who had come into possession of the manor of Lechlade in 1501.

 The nave roof and clerestory, the north porch, and the tower and spire may have been added in the early 16th century following a fire in 1510.
 A west gallery for singers was installed in 1740 and there were further internal additions in the 1880s.